 I think that they were hoping that Jesus would do something far more impressive in a political sense for them than He did.
 I do not think that they were at all expecting His resurrection to be so private, and so personally related to only certain ones among His disciples at first.
 They seemed to be very reluctant to believe the testimony of women and their vision of angels.
-They seem to want to go along with the skepticism of the apostles, to the truth of His resurrection, in relation to the testimony of the women.
-They seem to be caught up in trying to be judges of how Jesus should reveal Himself in His resurrection.
-So Jesus says to them, "O foolish ones, and slow of heart to believe in all that the prophets have spoken!"
+They seem to want to go along with the skepticism of the apostles, to be skeptical about the truth of His resurrection, in relation to the testimony of the women.
+They seemed to have been caught up in trying to be judges of how Jesus should reveal Himself in His resurrection.
+So Jesus says to them - "O foolish ones, and slow of heart to believe in all that the prophets have spoken!"
 "Ought not the Christ to have suffered these things and to enter into His glory?"
-He is telling them that if things were supposed to be the way that they were saying that they should be, then He should not have to have suffered at all, which is a direct contradiction of the Scriptures which had prophesied these things from the beginning.
+He is telling them that if things were supposed to be the way that they were saying that they should be, that then He should not have had to have suffered at all, which is a direct contradiction of the Scriptures which had prophesied these things from the beginning.

 "And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself."
 What a Bible Study this must have been.
-Not only were many, many verses of Scripture from the law and the prophets opened up to these men, but also they were opened up with convincing warmth and power to the minds and hearts of these disciples.
-How wonderfully personal does Jesus make the Scriptures concerning Himself come to life in our minds and hearts by the power of the Holy Spirit.
-The Scriptures are not meant to be simply a systematic theology of objective truth.
-But we should hope to be taught and hope to study the Scriptures in such a way that Christ is seen in them in every book of them.
-This is what good preaching is, this is what good Bible study consists of; this is what makes being Christ's disciple so very wonderful.
+Not only were many, many verses of Scripture from the law and the prophets opened up to these men, but also they were opened up with convincing warmth and power to them.
+In what a wonderful and personal way did the Lord Jesus make the Scriptures concerning Himself come to life in their minds and hearts by the power of the Holy Spirit.
+There is an application here for us.
+It is this - that the Scriptures are not meant to be simply a systematic theology of objective truth.
+I am not deprecating systematic theology, but I am saying that we should hope to be taught and hope to study the Scriptures in such a way that Christ is seen in them in every book of them.
+This is what good preaching is, this is what good Bible study consists of.
+This is what makes being Christ's disciple so very wonderful.
 It is that Christ is risen!
-And He by the power of His Spirit, makes Himself known to us through His Word so that we read Him and see Him in every line.
+And He by the power of His Spirit, makes Himself known to us through His Word so that we read Him and see Him throughout the Bible.

-And then 3rdly- The Lord Jesus wants us to see that He is interested in our recognizing His power and presence in the everyday things of life.
-(Verses 28-35)
+3rd - The Lord Jesus wants us to see that He is interested in our recognizing His power and presence in the everyday things of life. (verses 28-35)